 If you need help completing your application or want an appointment to see us, you can email firstname.lastname@example.org.
 You can also contact the Right to Buy Advisory helpline on 0300 123 0913.

 We will let you know if your application has been accepted within four weeks.
 If you're accepted, we will send you an offer notice within 12 weeks.
 You've got 12 weeks to let us know if you want to go ahead with the purchase.
 If you accept, it will take a few months for the sale to complete.

 All applications will be checked by our Counter Fraud Investigation Team.
 If you apply and give false or misleading information, or withhold information, you may be prosecuted under the Fraud Act 2006, with a maximum sentence of 10 years or an unlimited fine or both.

 We check information against other records, such as Housing Benefits, other government departments, agencies and fraud detection providers.
 If information from a Right to Buy application identifies other fraud, such as Housing Benefit, we will act on this and you may have your benefit adjusted or stopped.

 Your application may be denied if:

 Once you own your home you're allowed to rent it to someone else, but if you're a leaseholder you must let us know and give us another contact address for you.
 You then become a landlord and will need to make sure you have the correct tenancy agreements and insurance in place.
 You will also need to register with Home Ownership Services by emailing email@example.com.
-If your home is mortgaged, you will need to check with your lender if they will let you sublet your home.
+If your home is mortgaged, you will need to check with your lender if they will let you sublet your property.

 If you sell your property within the first five years, you will have to repay all or some of the discount you originally received.
 This is based on the percentage of discount you received and the number of years you have owned the property.